IRTF-HRPC/drafts/draft-political.md

 Conclusion
 ==========

-While understanding that 'standards emerge from contested contexts, they immediatly function as a means of control within the political and economic order' {{Russell}}, protocols and standards as abstract isolated artefacts might not be political, but their design, development, deployment, and implementation often is.
+While understanding that 'standards emerge from contested contexts, they immediately function as a means of control within the political and economic order' {{Russell}}, protocols and standards as abstract isolated artefacts might not be political, but their design, development, deployment, and implementation often is.
 Therefore we might need to give a qualified answer to the research question, in the sense that protocols can only be understood in part outside of their actual shaping, use, and applied function, which is political.

 Further research could explore how the political nature of the design, development, standardization, and deployment of protocols can be taken into account in the standards development process in order to (1) to minimize negative unintended social consequences, (2) ensure clear understanding of the intended consequences, (3) maintain importance of the IETF as open standards body that facilitates global interoperability.